All Episodes

 Why do you seriously think he's doing it, Miles?

-Well, I think it's you know what side he's on.
+Well, I think it's, you know what side he's on.

-And if I live in rural Pennsylvania.
+And I live in rural Pennsylvania.

-That's that's what he's saying.
+That's what he's doing.

 That's what this is.

-Plus, in his mind, I'm sure he gets the monopoly on compassion and caring, which would be a big deal uh to him.
+Plus, in his mind, I'm sure he gets the monopoly on compassion and caring, which would be a big deal to him.

-I would I would I would posit that it's party loyalty as much as anything else.
+I would posit that it's party loyalty as much as anything else.

 But boy, you're not alone in the club of people that think this is a dangerous thing going on.